Hi, How Can We Help You?

 There are many Indian students in USA who were trying to obtain a Green Card since the last 12-15 years after completing their studies.
 When their wealthy Indian parents realized that their children cannot obtain residency after the study program, they tried to intervene by investing money on behalf of the children in programs such as EB-5 Investor visa of USA to secure a Green Card for their child.

 Other popular destinations for study abroad are Canada, Australia, New Zealand and the UK.
-Thanks to thousands of student visa consultants and Canada immigration lawyer in India, Canada has the highest number of Indian international students.
-Unfortunately, due to bad advice given by local agents, who are motivated by the hefty commissions they receive from foreign education institutes, a good number of students receive a shock of their life when they realize that the course, they have been enrolled into is not a Master’s program but a college diploma or certificate course.
+Thanks to thousands of student visa consultants and agents, Canada has the highest number of Indian international students.
+Unfortunately due to bad advice given by local agents, who are motivated by the hefty commissions they receive from foreign education institutes, a good number of students receive a shock of their life when they realize that the course they have been enrolled into is not a Master’s program but a college diploma or certificate course.
 Also, the institution they are going to study in is not a recognized university but a community college.
 There are innumerable horror stories faced by parents and their children because of their desperation to go abroad.

 Most Indian parents, whose children are ready to study abroad, fail to realize that circumstances that existed a few years ago to settle abroad are not applicable in 2020.
 Immigration laws and regulations change from time to time and from country to country.
 Unless parents plan early, sending their children abroad to study will only result in spending exorbitant amounts of money without any net gain, which is permanent settlement in that country.